-We are often asked by our patients, “Do you want me to use an earwax softener before my appointment?”
+Our patients often ask, “Do you want me to use an earwax softener before my appointment?”

 Generally, it relates to a previous experience someone has had with an ear syringing procedure.

 Practice nurses or GPs may request their patients to soften their earwax with olive oil, or over-the-counter ear drops before a syringing procedure.

-The main reason for this is syringing can fail to remove hard or impacted earwax.
-An earwax softener might be the only option, albeit a not very effective one.
+The main reason is that syringing can fail to remove hard or impacted earwax.
+An earwax softener might be the only option, albeit a not-very-effective one.

 Do Not Soften Earwax for Microsuction; Most of the Time

 Microsuction is different from the syringing or irrigation procedure.
 Syringing pushes water into your ear canal to wash out your earwax.
-In contrast, Microscution creates a fine air vacuum to suck out your earwax gently.
+In contrast, microsuction creates a fine air vacuum to suck out your earwax gently.

-You can imagine if your earwax is runny and soft, it is more difficult to remove with an air vacuum than if it were more robust and solid.
+If your earwax is runny and loose from softening, it can be more difficult to remove with an air vacuum than if it were more robust and solid.

-Runny earwax may also slide closer to your eardrum, making the procedure slightly more difficult for your Ear Nurse and possibly more uncomfortable for you if you have narrow ear canals.
+Runny earwax may also slide closer to your eardrum, making the procedure slightly more difficult for your practitioner and possibly more uncomfortable if you have narrow ear canals.

-We prefer you not to soften unless advised explicitly by your Ear Nurse.
+We prefer you not to soften unless advised explicitly by your practitioner.

 Your nurse may advise you to soften if your impacted earwax is extremely hard or compacted.
-Spectacular earwax impaction is very rare.
+Severe earwax impaction is uncommon.
 Please don’t assume you need to soften your earwax, even if you have done it before.

 What to Use to Soften Your Earwax

-If your Ear Nurse has suggested that you soften, they will advise you on what product to use.
+If your practitioner has suggested that you soften, they will advise you on what product to use.
 These might be over-the-counter softeners for very hard and stubborn earwax.
 More than likely, olive oil or almond oil will do nicely.